nyankoclaws/tp/docs/UserGuide.md

 - Missing mandatory fields (name and phone)
 - Duplicate parameters for fields except free time tags: e.g. having two name in the command

-### Add Free Time Tag
+### Add Free Time Tag : addTime

-Adds 1 or multiple specified `freeTimeTags`
+Adds 1 or multiple specified `freeTimeTags` to the specified person.

-Format: `addTime INDEX ft/FREE_TIME_TAG`
+Format: `addTime INDEX ft/FREE_TIME_TAG...`

-Examples:
+Notes on format:

+- The index refers to the index number shown in the displayed person list
+- The index must be a positive integer e.g. 1, 2, 3

+Command usage examples:

 - Single input: `addTime 1 ft/Mon:1300-1400`
 - Multiple input: `addTime 1 ft/Mon:1300-1400 ft/Tue:1300-1400`

-### Delete Free Time Tag
-Deletes 1 or multiple specified `freeTimeTags`

-Format: `deleteTime INDEX ft/FREE_TIME_TAG`

-Examples:
-- Single input: `deleteTime 1 ft/Mon:1300-1400`
-- Multiple input: `deleteTime 1 ft/Mon:1300-1400 ft/Tue:1300-1400`

-### Check who is free
-View all persons that are available on the specified day and time

-Format: `whoisfree DAY:TIME`
-- `DAY` is from Mon-Sun
-- `TIME` is 24-hour time format

-Example:
-- `whoisfree Mon:1300`

-### Listing all persons : list
+Future enhancement (not implemented yet):

+- The command can be performed on multiple person, e.g. `addTime 1 2 ft/Mon:1300-1400` will add the free time tag to both the first and second person.

+### Clear the entire contact list : clear

-List all contacts and their details
+Removes all existing contacts from Dormie.

-Format: `list`
+Format: `clear`

-### Editing a person : edit

-Edits the specified fields of an existing person in Dormie.

-- Edit function will replace the specified field with the new input
-- Edits the person at the specified INDEX.
-The index refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, 3, …​
-- Existing values will be updated to the input values.
-- Minimum 1 parameter must be specified

-Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [r/ROOM_NUM] [t/TELEGRAM] [d/DORM_TAG] [ft/FREE_TIME_TAG]`

-Examples:

-- `edit 1 n/Alex r/01-05-11` Edits the name and room number of the 1st person to be Alex and 05-11 respectively.

-**Important Note**
-- If `freeTimeTags` are edited, the person's `freeTimeTags` will be replaced with the new set of `freeTimeTags`.
-- Example:
-    - Let Joe have a `freeTimeTag`:`Mon:1300-1400` and have the index 1:
-    - `edit 1 ft/`: Will delete the existing `freeTimeTags`
-    - `edit 1 ft/Tue:1300-1400 ft/Wed:1300-1400` Will replace the existing _Monday_ tag with the _Tuesday_ and _Wednesday_ tag.

 ### Deleting a person : delete